Learning an Action-Conditional Model for Haptic Texture Generation: Experiments

 \subsection{Generalization to New Materials}

 We provide preliminary evidence regarding our model's capability for generalizing to materials not in its training set by looking at the placement of the latent representation of these materials in the t-SNE space.
 The orange crosses in Fig. \ref{fig:tsne} represent 20 new materials.
 Materials with carpet-like textures were placed near other carpets.
-The new floor-tiles as well as floor-wood 3 were also placed close to the other floor-tiles.
+The new floortiles as well as Floorwood 3 were also placed close to the other floortiles.
 Metal foil, which had a very similar look and feel to whiteboard, has been placed close to it.
-Our method has also placed Balsa wood, Floorwood 2, and Floor wood 1,4 in the same region as wood and painted wood.
+Our method has also placed Balsa wood, Floorwood 2, and Floorwood 1,4 in the same region as wood and painted wood.
 Clear acrylic is also placed near other smooth plastics such as file portfolio and vinyl.
-Our method had difficulty generalizing for materials with significantly different texture than those in the dataset such as nylon strap, woodstraw mat, a uniquely patterned foam, and package foam.
+Our method had difficulty generalizing for materials with significantly different texture than those in the dataset, such as nylon strap, woodstraw mat, a uniquely patterned foam, and package foam.